Aedrus/cicero-online-writer/readme.md

 - [ ] Implement data storage and cross-session access for user documents.
 - [ ] Create a secure API for handling the request of sensitive information for use on server.
 - [ ] Define a potential theshold for data or artificial limit to take into account database storage limitations.
+- [ ] Refactor database models/schemas based on some modern data structure or paradigm.
+- [ ] Transition to a software/database model that stores documents and files on the PC instead of cloud.
 ### Frontend (React)
 #### Writer
 - [X] Build top navigation bar component.